QiuYukang/5G-LENA/README.md

 ## License ##

-This software is licensed under the terms of the GNU GPLv2, as like as ns-3.
+This software is licensed under the terms of the [GNU GPLv2-only](https://spdx.org/licenses/GPL-2.0-only), which matches that of ns-3.
 See the LICENSE file for more details.